assadjee/ASP.NET-MVC5/Week 4/Day 2/TopNavigation.md

 ### Update Navigation Menu
 #### Incase you have navigation as a `Partial View`, put the above code inside that partial view!

-Modify your navigation menu to include the "Orders" link for admin users, just find and fix for orders:
+Modify your navigation menu to include the "Orders" link for admin users, just find and fix for orders.
+Find and replace `nav` to the following updated code, make sure you have already applied the cart changes to the code!:
 ```html
 <nav class="navbar navbar-expand-sm navbar-toggleable-sm navbar-dark bg-dark">
     <div class="container">